jasonknight/hyde/README.md

 No Ruby, No Gems, No Coffeescript.
 Just Go.

+`solemnly swear all commits to this repo were made while inebriated and dressed as a monkey.`

 # Basic Idea

 You create a series of files with markdown in them, the program recursively compiles them to HTML in the target directory in the same structure.
 Files named with an `_` are special and not compiled.